tellerlin/gemini-app/README.md

 # Gemini AI Chat Application

 A modern, feature-rich chat interface for Google's Gemini AI models built with React, TypeScript, and Vite.
-This application provides a seamless conversational experience with support for multiple AI models, file uploads, and advanced error handling.
+This application provides a seamless conversational experience with support for multiple AI models, file uploads, and advanced content rendering.

 ## 🚀 Features